-This Sustainability Statement ("Statement") formally sets out our approach to sustainability and includes the various sustainability initiatives and activities that we have undertaken for the financial period which have an impact on the economic, environmental and social ("EES") aspects.
-This Statement covers our core businesses comprising of property development, property investment, construction, property management and provision of management services in Malaysia and the reporting period is 14 months from 1 February 2019 to 31 March 2020 following the change in the financial year end of TTB.
+This Sustainability Statement ("Statement") formally sets out our approach to sustainability and includes the various sustainability initiatives and activities that we have undertaken for the financial year which have an impact on the economic, environmental and social ("EES") aspects.
+This Statement covers our core businesses comprising of property development, property investment, construction, property management and provision of management services all located in Malaysia.